 - 5.1 Governors are collectively responsible for observing the duties set out in the Conditions of Funding Agreement which the College has entered into with the ESFA as a condition of receiving public funds.
-A brief summary of the ESFA's funding framework is set out in Schedule 5. - 5.2 Although the ESFA is the main provider of funds to the College, Governors should note that they are also responsible for the proper use of income derived from other sources, such as the Office for Students (OfS), and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit.
+A brief summary of the ESFA's funding framework is set out in Schedule 5. - 5.2 From November 2022 colleges were reclassified into the central government sector.
+This decision had immediate effect.
+Following the reclassification, colleges (and their subsidiaries) are now part of central government.
+They continue to be self-governing charities regulated by the Secretary of State but are now subject to the framework for financial management set out in Managing Public Money (MPM).
+MPM and its associated guidance sets out requirements for everyone working in central government to manage and deploy public resources responsibly in the public interest. - Although the ESFA is the main provider of funds to the College, Governors should note that they are also responsible for the proper use of income derived from other sources, such as the Office for Students (OfS), and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit.
 Where funding is received directly from OfS the College will have a funding agreement with OfS, as set out in the OfS's terms and conditions of funding, which confirms the basis on which such funding is provided.
-Where OfS funding is received indirectly via a collaboration with an OfS funded institution such funding will be subject to obligations contained in the memorandum of cooperation between the College and that institution. - 5.3 As accounting officer for the ESFA, its Chief Executive & Principal is directly responsible and accountable to Parliament for ensuring that the uses to which the ESFA puts its funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
+Where OfS funding is received indirectly via a collaboration with an OfS funded institution such funding will be subject to obligations contained in the memorandum of co-operation between the College and that institution. - As accounting officer for the ESFA, its Chief Executive & Principal is directly responsible and accountable to Parliament for ensuring that the uses to which the ESFA puts its funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
 The Chief Executive & Principal, as accounting officer for the College, is also directly responsible and accountable to Parliament, through the Committee of Public Accounts, for the effective stewardship by the College of public funds.
 The Chief Executive & Principal may be required to appear before the Committee of Public Accounts, alongside the ESFA's Chief Executive, to give an account of the use made by the College of such funds.
 The Board is accountable to Parliament for ensuring the financial health of the College, and to the Courts for ensuring that the College is conducted in accordance with the Education Acts and the general law.

-6. PUBLIC SERVICE VALUES
+6 PUBLIC SERVICE VALUES

-6.1 Although further education corporations are classified as part of the private not for profit sector for government accounting purposes, they remain public bodies in many legal contexts.
-In particular, public service values are at the heart of the further education service.
+6.1 Public service values are at the heart of the further education service.
 High standards of personal and corporate conduct, based on the principles set out in Schedule 2, and the recognition that students and other users of the College's services come first, are a requirement of being a member and should underpin all decisions taken by the Board.

-7. SKILL, CARE AND DILIGENCE
+7 SKILL, CARE AND DILIGENCE